Code Graph Renso Subscribe

 --statement "snapshot activation is atomic"

-code_graph invariants site CG-INV-001 --path crates/code_graph/src/v2/snapshot.rs
+code_graph invariants site CG-INV-001 --path crates/code_graph/src/platform/snapshot.rs

 code_graph landmines import design/landmines.md